codefellows/seattle-code-301n24/curriculum/class-01/facilitator/LECTURE-EXAMPLE.md

 ### All about 301 (30 min)

-- The new schedule
-  - **WHY?**
-    - Mimics the life of a dev with an offshore team
-    - Forces you to re-acclimate with the material the next day
-    - Time Management
-    - Organization
 - In-Class schedule and assignments
   - Career Coaching
   - Readings
-    - Done in a reading notes repo
+    - Done in a reading-notes repo
   - Warmups
     - Every language!
   - Code Challenges (and shred talks)